-The Directors have reviewed the Company's budget for the next financial year and other long term plans.
-On the basis of this review, after making enquiries, and in the light of the current financial position and, the existing banking facilities and other funding arrangements, the directors confirm, in accordance with Listing Rule 5.62, that they have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+The Directors have reviewed the Company's budget for the next financial year.
+On the basis of this review, after making enquiries, and in the light of the current financial position and the funding arrangements in place, the directors confirm, in accordance with Listing Rule 5.62, that they have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.